hifihedgehog/DiscordContentFilterBot/README.md

 - **Blacklist and Whitelist Customization**
   - Add your first blacklist and optionally whitelist from a variety of sources.
+  - You can add them either with the edit functions `/edit_blacklist` and `/edit_whitelist` or `/import_blacklist` and `/import_whitelist`.
+In the case of `/edit_blacklist` and `/edit_whitelist`, specify the name in the optional name field and then fill in the blank modal form field.
+In the case of `/import_blacklist` and `/import_whitelist`, provide a .json, .txt, or .csv file with a list of the terms and optionally specify the name of that list in leiu of using the file name.
+Note that whenever a list is longer than 4000 characters when separated by line endings with one term per line, that list will automatically be split into multiple lists.
+This is so it can be edited in the edit functions due to Discord limiting modal forms to 4000 characters in length.
   - Here are several blacklist sources to get you started.
-Note you may need to preprocess them if you want to extract their terms in bulk.
+Note you may need to preprocess them if you want to process their terms in bulk.
 [NotePad++](https://notepad-plus-plus.org/) is well-suited for this task.
     - [zacanger's profane-words](https://github.com/zacanger/profane-words/blob/master/words.json)
     - [Robert James Gabriel's google-profanity-words](https://github.com/coffee-and-fun/google-profanity-words/blob/main/data/en.txt)
     - [Rodger Araujo's profanity](https://github.com/rodgeraraujo/profanity/blob/main/src/data/dictionary.ts)